Cocaine

 The mixture with other stimulants (e.g. speed, high amounts of caffeine or energy drinks) places a great strain on the cardiovascular system.
 This can lead to life-threatening conditions.

-If you use cocaine despite the health and criminal law risks, you should be aware of the following points in addition to the general information on risk reduction [link]:
+If you use cocaine despite the health and criminal law risks, you should be aware of the following points in addition to the general information on risk reduction:

-• Because of its high price, cocaine is often mixed with extenders.
+• Because of its high price, cocaine is often mixed with cutting agents.
 Without a chemical analysis, you cannot know exactly what and how much you are taking.
-Take little and avoid topping up.
+Take little and avoid quick or frequent redosing.

-• If your consumption becomes regular, you should use longer Breaks to avoid developing a psychological dependency.
+• If your use becomes regular, you should take longer breaks to avoid developing a psychological dependency.
 If you have problems controlling your consumption, contact a counselling centre.

 • The most harmful way to take cocaine is to inject it, especially when it is combined with heroin ("speedballs").

-• When using intravenous drugs, you should be aware of the risk of infection with hepatitis B and C and HIV Clean spraying equipment use.
-You can get syringes and injecting equipment at some drug counselling centres, such as Jedmayer or change in Vienna.
+• When using injectables, you should use clean syringes because of the risk of infection with hepatitis B and C and HIV.
+You can get syringes and injecting equipment at some drug counselling centres, in Vienna for example at Jedmayer or change.

-• The am least harmful form Using cocaine is like taking a sniff: the effects come on gradually and last longer than with other forms of consumption.
+• The least harmful form of cocaine consumption is snorting: the effects start gradually and last longer than with other forms of consumption.

 Levamisole